 It’s all that awkwardness mixed with gangliness and those hormones.
-I felt like I was living in someone else body and like someone or something had taken over my brain and not just mine but all of my friends.
+When I was a tween and teen, I felt like I was living in someone else’s body and like someone or something had taken over my brain and not just mine but all of my friends.
 It was like from one day to the next, you never knew who you were going to be or who your friends were going to be.

 One day I was a little girl and the next day I was trying to hide the ever growing hair on my legs (that my dad refused to let me shave).
 It felt like it took years for my boobs to come in.
 I mean seriously all I needed until I was 15 was an undershirt.
 Of course, I wore a training bra in hopes they’d get the hint and start to grow.
 The only purpose it served was for Jason and Mike, my former best basketball buddies, to perfect their bra strap snapping technique.
 I was stuck in status breast buds for like 5 years.
 Then they came in like gangbusters overnight.
 I definitely didn’t peak until college.